apdavison/homepage/content/about.rst

    :alt: Andrew Davison
    :class: img-rounded pull-right

-Hi, welcome to my personal homepage.
+This is the personal website of Andrew Davison.
 I am a senior research scientist in the UNIC_ lab (Unité de Neurosciences, Information et Complexité) of the CNRS_, where I lead the `Neuroinformatics group`_.
 You might also be interested in my `lab homepage`_ or my `Twitter feed`_.
 My ORCID identifier is `0000-0002-4793-7541`_.